dmarx/bench-warmers/on_paperclip_problems.md

 ---

+## global warming is a paperclip knock on effect

 * 2022-07-05 - https://discord.com/channels/729741769192767510/730095596861521970/994086971410481253 -

-global warming is a paperclip knock on effect. this is what paperclip doom looks like: https://www.youtube.com/watch?v=NHf-xSvpF-Y
+this is what paperclip doom looks like: https://www.youtube.com/watch?v=NHf-xSvpF-Y

 ---